virteal/l8/README.md

   .queue( [bound] )     -- message queue, ...
-  .port()               -- like a message queue but without any buffering .signal()             -- signal, ..., like a promise that fires many times .timeout( delay )     -- a promise fulfilled after a delay .generator()          -- a next()/yield() consumer/producer resource .Generator( block )   -- build a Generator Constructor.
+  .port()               -- like a message queue but without any buffering .signal()             -- signal, ..., like a promise that fires many times .timeout( delay )     -- a promise fulfilled within a delay .generator()          -- a next()/yield() consumer/producer resource .Generator( block )   -- build a Generator Constructor.